 Using physical props for meditation – like a sound (binaural beats for example) or an object (like a candle flame) – can be useful in the first months.
 But once your concentration deepens you will need to let go of that.
 The focus then becomes more internal.

 6. It’s possible to get sick of happiness

 One of the tantric meditations I did was to focus the mind on “moments of great delight”.

 On the first day of this practice, I experienced an overwhelming feeling of delight, happiness or joy.
 I also understood better what delight or joy really is.
 It’s basically a fulfilment of a desire or aspiration.
-There is the feeling of an expansion in the heart, and a unification of consciousness in the brain, with “fireworks” of emotion.
+There is the feeling of an expansion in the heart, and unification of consciousness in the brain, with “fireworks” of emotion.

 On the following day I tried doing the “great delight” meditation again, but just couldn’t.
 I felt no inclination to feel delight or happiness anymore.
 It felt like taking another bite of an extremely sweet cake, right after having eaten enough of it.

 So instead I did another tantric meditation that suggested to focus on the feeling of satisfaction.
-With this I understood that satisfaction and delight are two different things.
+With this, I understood that satisfaction and delight are two different things.

-Delight is more like an explosion, like fireworks in the brain and butterflies in the heart; and it’s usually related to the fulfilment of a desire.
+Delight is more like an explosion, like fireworks in the brain and butterflies in the heart; and it’s usually related to the fulfillment of a desire.
 Satisfaction, on the other hand, is like a calm feeling of contentment about oneself or one’s life; it is calm, expansive, and balanced.